Hannah-Unyolo/Heap-Assignment/README.md

 Complete binary tree

 Application of Heaps
 Priority Queues: Heaps are often utilized as a means of implementing priority queues.
-This allows for elements with higher priority to be extracted first, ensuring that the most important tasks are handled in a timely manner.
+This allows for elements with higher priority to be extracted first, ensuring that the most important tasks are handled promptly.

 Heapsort algorithm: It is used to handle large datasets  without slowing down